 While Acyclovir continues to provide relief to countless numbers of people experiencing HSV, a newer drug has developed to improve the overall treatment process.
 Valacyclovir was created to provide better levels of absorption within the body.
 Its mechanisms for action within the body are the same.
 Valacyclovir is intended for use in the treatment of both genital and oral herpes and to help curb infections by reducing the frequency and severity of outbreaks.1

-Acyclovir and Valacyclovir can be used to treat herpes infections once symptoms are already present, but both can also be taken in daily regimens as part of a suppressive therapy.
+Acyclovir and Valacyclovir can be used to treat herpes infections once symptoms are already present, but both can also be taken in daily regimens as part of suppressive therapy.
 The dosage of a daily regimen is typically smaller (i.e., one 500mg pill daily versus three 1g pills at the first sign of an outbreak), although the actual dosage is determined by a medical professional based on the average number of outbreaks experienced in a year.
 When taken in a low dosage twice daily, Valacyclovir has a 44% likelihood of preventing lesions before they fully develop; the chance of a lesion fully forming is closely related to the quickness with which treatment is started.
 The chance of the lesions fully aborting is almost twice as likely when treatment is begun within the first six hours of experiencing symptoms.1

 Outbreaks suffered by persons infected with herpes are an unpleasant and often painful reminder of the virus’ presence within their body.
 Equally troublesome is the potentially challenging feat of finding sexual partners after revealing the status of this condition.
 This is where Valacyclovir provides an exciting and unexpected benefit: when taken in a daily suppressive regimen, Valacyclovir was found in an eight-month study to reduce herpes transmission by 50% among susceptible partners.
 Persons infected with HSV can spread the virus outside of a detected outbreak, creating the risk of transmission even when no symptoms are present; suppressive regimens of Valacyclovir work to decrease asymptomatic shedding.1

 Penciclovir, also known by its brand name Denavir in the U.S., is a topical cream fashioned to combat the symptoms of a herpes simplex infection around the mouth (cold sores).
 The applied dosage is subject to circumstance and, therefore, should be determined by a medical professional.
-Factors such as prescription strength to the number of times one should apply the cream varies from person to person, especially among children.3
+Factors such as prescription strength to the number of times one should apply the cream vary from person to person, especially among children.3

 General guidelines dictate that adults apply Penciclovir directly onto affected region(s) every two waking hours throughout the day for four days.
 An optimal start to this regimen would be immediately upon any indication of pain, redness, blistering, tingling, or burning around the lips and face.
 Note that in the event of a missed dose, it is important to reapply the cream as soon as possible and to carry on from then on with a consistent schedule.
 However, if your original two-hour time marker is close approaching, it’s best to wait until then to reapply as it is critical not to double dose.3